-1. Improved organization and workflow
+1. Improved organisation and workflow

 Most firms still use manual, disjointed processes for intake: jotting down notes by hand; logging data in MS Office or Google Docs; sending out PDFs for clients to print, fill out, scan and send back; etc.

-An online intake solution helps you stay organized and cuts down the time you spend working on trivial intake tasks—allowing you to focus most of your energy on the legal work you’re actually paid for.
+An online intake solution helps you stay organised and cuts down the time you spend working on trivial intake tasks—allowing you to focus most of your energy on the legal work you’re actually paid for.

-For example, Clio Grow includes a CRM for keeping up-to-date on the status of potential clients, and insight into where potential clients are coming from.
+For example, Clio Grow includes a CRM for keeping up-to-date on the status of potential clients and insight into where potential clients are coming from.